-The Annual Review is provided to the Resources Regulator.
-Any feedback from the Regulator will be considered in future rehabilitation operations and plans.
+The Annual Rehabilitation Report is provided to the Resources Regulator and Urana Council.
+Any feedback from the Regulator or Council will be considered in future rehabilitation operations and plans.
 No other consultation is planned.

 Rehabilitation studies, risk assessments and/or design work